Bite-Group/junior-php-2025/README.md

 1. Make sure you have Docker and Docker Compose installed on your system
 2. Clone this repository
 3. Navigate to the repository directory
-4. Run `docker-compose up -d`
+4. Run `docker compose up -d`
-5. Run `docker-compose exec php composer install`
+5. Run `docker compose exec php composer install`
 6. Access the API at http://localhost:8080/api/doc

 ## Submission: